mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 - "if you got funding for a PhD student when you arrive, what would they work on?".
 Show that you have thought about it, and that you have a plan (in particular, you don't have HDR, so you'll need to take cosupervise the student: with which team member?).
 - "what is THE big problem that you'd want to solve in the next 10 years" this is clearly related to the big question "who are you as a researcher?" whose answer must be crystal clear for you
 - "what is the work that you're the most proud of": show that you are able to evaluate your own work, to take a step back on it.
 It also defines who you are: you like this work because of its practical impact, because it solved a theoretical question, etc.
+- questions about your publication strategy: why this conference vs this journal, open access vs paywalled journal, etc. Show that you are aware of the various things at stake (open access research, publication delays, different audience) and that you did not just follow blindly what your advisors said.
+Show that you are ready to choose where to publish by yourself.

 ### Learn the many implicit rules
 This is a major reason why you should discuss with people: there are many little unwritten things to know.
 For example, the year I applied to CNRS, in addition to section 7, I applied for section 41, but in the "mathematics" track.
 Little did I know that, as an optimizer, I belonged to the "mathematics and applications" track (I did not get auditioned in section 41 :).